Home

 Cheesecakes have a tendency to "crack" when cooled.
 There are various explanations for this and methods to attempt to prevent the cracking but for this restaurant recipe - don't worry about it.
 The Sour Cream Topping will take care of any cracking that may occur.
 Cracking does not affect the taste, fortunately.

-New York Cheesecake With Sour Cream Topping
+with Sour Cream Topping

-Famous Restaurant Dessert Recipe
+Favorite Restaurant Dessert Recipe

 Preparation Time: 40 minutes, but long cooling times.
 Serves 12